UCLL-Full-stack/project2425-group2-16/README.md

 ### Nicolás Benedetti González / Saba Narimanishvili

+# IMPORTANT NOTE ABOUT TESTING
+- Because of some issues with Jest installation and binary location, pressing the green arrow next to each test on the file itself doesn't seem to work.
+Instead, please open a terminal in the back-end folder and run `npm test [test file name]` instead.
+The same applies to frontend tests.
+Thank you!!

 ## Note for self about extra packages needed!!
 - So far: bcrypt, jwt, helmet, babel, and a few babel + jest dependencies for testing, and useRef for timeout message management